pnp/sp-starter-kit/documentation/components/wp-lob-integration.md

     }
   ],
 ```
-- SPFx-LOB-Function: for the Azure Function
+- **SPFx-LOB-Function**: for the Azure Function
   - Create an Azure Function and configure it with Azure AD Authentication, registering it in your target AAD tenant
   - Register the AAD app providing the URL of the above Azure Function
   - Choose a valid App ID Uri for the app
   - Configure that App ID Uri in the [LobIntegration.tsx](../../solution/src/webparts/lobIntegration/components/LobIntegration.tsx#L99) React component

 Moreover, in order to make this web part working properly, you need to grant permissions to the SharePoint Service Application Principal to access them.
-You can do that using the PnP PowerShell command lets (or Office 365 CLI) and the following syntax:
+You can do that using the PnP PowerShell command lets (or Office 365 CLI) with the following syntax:

 ```PowerShell
 Connect-PnPOnline "https://[your-tenant].sharepoint.com/"